terraform-ibm-modules/terraform-ibm-hpcs/README.md

 ibmcloud tke sigkey-add
 ```

+> NOTE: If you need to use third party signing service,, follow this [link](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-signing-service-signature-key&interface=ui) to setup.

 > NOTE: The administrator name associated with the signature key, the absolute path of signature keys and the password that was used to protect signature keys need to provide as `var.admins`.

 ### Usage